CollinThul/Dynamo-Case/README.md

 __Currently the application is free on the app store.
 Revenue must be generated through advertisements?__
 __Is it sticky?
 How long do people stay on the app (hours/day and months)__

-Competition in this market is quite fragmented as drivers traditionally want to use the best apps possible to do each function, ie. Weather.com for weather, pandora for music, google maps for GPS, Uber/Lyft for pickup, twitter for information etc.  Gridwise allows for access to all of these, while operating on their platform which provides drivers unique capabilities such as their flight and event information.
+Competition in this market is quite fragmented as drivers traditionally want to use the best apps possible to do each function, ie. Weather.com for weather, pandora for music, google maps for GPS, Uber/Lyft for pickup, twitter for information etc.  Gridwise allows for access to all of these.

-Key competitor to Gridwise is Mystro.
+Key competitors to Gridwise are Mystro, Lyft for drivers, and Uber for drivers.
 Mystro exists primarily to allow drivers to work for Lyft and Uber simultaneously.
-Although it is a slightly different product, it is doing the same thing as Gridwise in the sense that it is trying to maximize drivers time and earnings.
+Although it is a slightly different product, it is doing the same thing as Gridwise in the sense that it is trying to maximize drivers earnings.
 However, Mystro currently is not offered for iPhones and does not offer the key information of where possible riders are congregating.

    *The Problem and The Solution*